camenduru/DiffusionAwards/README.md

 # 🚦 This is a proposal.
-This project may not be started.

 🐣 Please follow me for new updates https://twitter.com/camenduru <br />
 🔥 Please join our discord server https://discord.gg/k5BwmmvJJU